← Blog

 Jacked works like this: you talk to your coach during your workout.
 “Just did 3x8 at 185” — that’s enough.
 The coach logs it, compares it to your history, and tells you what to do next set.

 Back to those Romanian deadlifts.
 You type “10/10/9 at 135.”
 The coach sees the drop on set 3, knows your recent history, and responds: Hold 135.
-You’re close — chase the clean 10/10/10 before you go up.
+Your third set slipped — even it out before you go up.
 Go again in 90 seconds.
-Next session you hit 10/10/10.
-The coach tells you to go to 145.
+Next session your reps land flat across all three sets, and the coach calls it: go to 145.
 That’s the loop.
 Tight, specific, earned.

 It’s not magic.
 It’s just what good coaching has always looked like.